It appears not. We measured the “Growth Mindset” of 218 students using the following questions.

 I am not suggesting we put “Growth Mindset” in the same category as Learning Styles.

 Much of Dweck’s evidence for Growth Mindset was done in a “pre and post test” methodology.
-She looked a group of students with similar mathematical ability and tracked their progress through Maths in Year 7 and 8.
+She looked at a group of students with similar mathematical ability and tracked their progress through Maths in Year 7 and 8.
 She found those with a “growth mindset” improved more than those with a fixed mindset, especially when confronted with difficult problems.
 The other studies that used some forms of control groups and experiment groups had the control group doing a normal program.
 The experimental group did the normal program plus some work on developing a growth mindset.
 The group that did the work on growth mindset not only developed more of growth mindset but they also performed better academically as well relative to the control group.

 Should we be surprised that many students with a “fixed mindset” can do well at school?
 We have all taught students who when asked why they do well on a task say, “Because I’m smart.”